Article Translations: (Spanish)

 What Is Asthma?

-Asthma (pronounced: AZ-muh) is a lung condition that causes difficulty breathing.
-It's a common condition.
+Asthma (pronounced: AZ-muh) is a lung condition that makes it hard to breathe.
 Lots of people have asthma, from young kids to the elderly.

-With normal breathing, air flows in through the nose or mouth and then into the trachea (windpipe).
-From there, it easily passes through the airways, into the lungs, and finally back out again.
+With normal breathing, air flows in through the nose or mouth and then into the windpipe (trachea).
+From there, it passes through the airways (bronchial tubes), into the lungs, and finally back out again.

-Breath doesn't always flow as easily through the airways when people have asthma, though.
-Their airways that are inflamed so they swell up and produce lots of thick mucus.
-Inflamed airways are also very sensitive, and things like dust or smoke can cause the smooth muscle around them to tighten up.
-All these things can narrow the airways and make it hard for air to move through.
+In people with asthma, the airways are inflamed (swollen) and produce lots of thick mucus.
+Inflamed airways are also very sensitive, and things like dust or smoke can make the muscles around them tighten up.
+All these things can narrow the airways and make it harder for a person to breathe.

 No one knows exactly why some people develop asthma.
 Experts think it might be a combination of environmental factors and genes.

-Teens with asthma may have a parent or other close relative who has asthma or had it as a child.
-People who are overweight may be more likely to have asthma, though you don't need to be overweight to have it.
+People with asthma may have a parent or other close relative with asthma.
+Those who are overweight may be more likely to have it.

 Asthma isn't contagious.
 You can't catch it from someone who has it.